ohata-toast/RDS-FOR-POSTGRESQL/en/db-instance.md

 ### Connection Information

 Issues an internal domain when you create a DB instance.
 Internal domain refers to an IP address that belongs to the user's VPC subnet.
+In the case of a high availability DB instance, the internal domain does not change even if the candidate master is changed to a new master in a failover.
+Therefore, unless there is a special reason, the application's access information must use the internal domain.

 If you created a floating IP, issue an additional external domain.
 External domain points to the address of the floating IP.
 Because the external domain or floating IP is externally accessible, you must set the rules of the DB security group appropriately to protect the DB instance.